Reviews You Can Rely On

 Lacks lateral stability

 The Kinvara is a lightweight shoe, meaning it lacks the lateral stability found in some of its heavier counterparts.
 Runners seeking stability or a super plush feeling on top of their feet may find the minimal build of this shoe lacking.
-The Brooks Adrenaline GTS 24 is our top recommendation for stability, boasting more lateral support and better upper comfort than the Kinvara.
+The Brooks Adrenaline GTS 24 and the Asics Gel-Kayano 31 are top recommendations for stability, boasting more lateral support and better upper comfort than the Kinvara.
 The outsole of the Kinvara is a bit foamier than some, making it a poor choice for crossing over into gnarlier terrain.
-But if you are searching for a versatile shoe with a wallet-friendly price, we still feel the Kinvara is the best value.
+But if you are searching for a versatile shoe with a wallet-friendly price, we still feel the Kinvara (version 14 or version 15) is the best value.

 Read more: Saucony Kinvara 15 review